-- Perform the Preparation tasks for the first EPU Session in the Multigrid queue.
-If necessary, the settings and calibrations in the Preparation tab and/or Auto Functions tab can be updated. - Perform the Session Queue task.
-For instructions, see: Session Setup task on page 106.
+- 6. Perform the Preparation tasks for the first EPU Session in the Multigrid queue.
+If necessary, the settings and calibrations in the Preparation tab and/or Auto Functions tab can be updated. - a.
+Perform the Session Queue task.
+For instructions, see: Session Setup task.
 For an EPU Multigrid Session, the Session type is always Automated.
 Manual target selection is not supported. - b.
 Perform the Square Selection task.
-For instructions, see: Square Selection task on page 116. - c.
-For a Holey carbon grid, perform the Hole Selection, Template Definition and Template Execution tasks.
-For instructions, see:

-- Hole Selection task for Quantifoil specimens on page 139. - Template Definition task for Quantifoil specimens on page 160. - Template Execution task for Quantifoil specimens on page 170. - d.
+For instructions, see: Square Selection task. - c.
+For a Holey carbon or Holey gold or Hex grid, perform the Hole Selection, Template Definition and Template Execution tasks.
+For instructions, see: - · Hole Selection task for Quantifoil specimens. - Template Definition task for Quantifoil specimens. - Template Execution task for Quantifoil specimens. - d.
 For a Lacey Carbon grid, perform the Area Selection task.

-For instructions, see: Area Selection task for Lacey Carbon specimens on page 122.

-7. (Optional) To store the preferences of the selected session, click the Home > Saved

-Preferences > button.
+For instructions, see: Area Selection task for Lacey Carbon specimens. - 7.
+(Optional) To store the preferences of the selected session, click the Home > Saved - Preferences > button.
 Next, type in a name of your choice for the new preference and click Add.
 The saved preference can be selected later for a similar specimen.
-See The EPU Session Saved Preferences on page 102 for an overview of the stored settings and calibrations.
+See The EPU Session Saved Preferences for an overview of the stored settings and calibrations. - (Optional) Specify Queue > Max Exposures to limit the number of acquisitions in this EPU Multigrid Session.